(r) Provisions General

 b) The asset's contractual cash flows represent SPPI

 Debt instruments included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
-Fair value movements are recognised in the other comprehensive income (OCI).
-However, the Company recognises interest income, impairment losses & reversals and foreign exchange gain or loss in the statement of profit & loss.
+Fair value movements are recognized in the other comprehensive income (OCI).
+However, the Company recognizes interest income, impairment losses & reversals and foreign exchange gain or loss in the statement of profit & loss.
 On derecognition of the asset, cumulative gain or loss previously recognised in OCI is reclassified from the equity to the Statement of Profit and Loss.
 Interest earned whilst holding FVTOCI debt instrument is reported as interest income using the EIR method.

-Debt instrument at FVTPL
+Financial Assets at FVTPL

-In addition, the Company may elect to designate a debt instrument, which otherwise meets amortised cost or FVTOCI criteria, as at FVTPL.
-However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
+is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
 The Company has not designated any debt instrument as at FVTPL.

 Financial assets at fair value through profit or loss are carried in the balance sheet at fair value with net changes in fair value recognised in the statement of profit and loss.